-20 The term pipe replacement is understood to mean that the existing pipe will be replaced, either by the traditional open trench method, where the existing pipe will be abandoned and a new pipe will be installed or by pipe bursting, where the existing pipe will be used as a host pipe which will be cut open, expanded and a new pipe will be installed inside the old pipe.
+18 The term pipe replacement is understood to mean that the existing pipe will be replaced, either by the traditional open trench method, where the existing pipe will be abandoned and a new pipe will be installed or by pipe bursting, where the existing pipe will be used as a host pipe which will be cut open, expanded and a new pipe will be installed installed inside the old pipe.
+19 The term pipe extension is understood to mean the laying of a new pipe where no distribution pipes previously

-21 The term pipe extension is understood to mean the laying of a new pipe where no distribution pipes previously existed.
+19 The term pipe extension is understood to mean the laying of a new pipe where no distribution pipes previously existed.
 Laying pipes in un-served and underserved area and replacing spaghetti lines (bunch of small diameter coil pipes) with new reticulation pipe lines will be considered as extension work.

-22 Most of the roads are owned and maintained by DCC.
+20 Most of the roads are owned and maintained by DCC.
 Some narrow roads having width even less than 2 m are privately-owned.